 This restart is called a "free kick" because it may be taken "freely" by the team to which it has been awarded-without interference, hindrance, or delay.
-Free kicks are awarded for fouls, misconduct, a combination of the two, or offside.
+Free kicks are awarded for fouls, misconduct, a combination of the two, offside, or certain other offenses (such as the "second touch").
 A direct free kick is given if play is stopped for a direct free kick foul committed by a player against an opponent on the field of play (except when it is committed by a defender within his or her own penalty area-see Law 14, Penalty Kick).
 An indirect free kick is given if play is stopped for any other foul or if play is stopped solely to deal with misconduct committed on the field by a player, or for offside.
 A free kick may be taken in any direction.
 (This does not apply to penalty kicks.
 See Law 14.)